RetroVioletRed/SillyTavern-PicturePrompt/README.md

 ## How it works

-Every time you send a message, Picture Prompt injects your images into the system message as a part of model instruction.
+Every time you send a message, Picture Prompt injects your images into the system message as a part of the model instruction.

 Image quality follows the global **Inline Image Quality** setting in AI Response Configuration (`low` / `high` / `auto`).